Khalid Latif (cricketer): Dutch caricature contest

-In August 2018, he placed bounty of $24,000 on Dutch politician Geert Wilders for holding caricature contest depicting Muhammad.
-The contest is organized by Wilders in Dutch Parliament and will have more than 200 entries, judged by American cartoonist and former Muslim Bosch Fawstin.
+In August 2018, he placed a bounty of ₨.
+3 million (c.
+US$24,000) on Dutch far-right member of parliament Geert Wilders for planning to hold a caricature contest depicting Islamic prophet Muhammad.
+The contest was organized by Wilders in the parliamentary offices of his party and received more than 200 entries, to be judged by Albanian American cartoonist and former Muslim Bosch Fawstin.
+The contest was eventually cancelled due to safety concerns, but was held the next year.